Lenoir County Emergency Services prepares for possible impacts from Elsa

 “We as the Emergency Services and the Emergency Management for Lenoir County are continuously monitoring the storm,” said Jerri King, director of Lenoir County Emergency Services.

 Elsa is headed north after making landfall along Florida’s Gulf Coast Wednesday.
-As Elsa make its way to North Carolina, King said there’s no time like the present to prepare for severe weather.
-She’s warning people to be ready for possible power outages.
+As Elsa makes its way to North Carolina, King said there’s no time like the present to prepare for severe weather.
+She’s warning people to be ready for possible power outages, too.

 “Some of those items they could be preparing to get would be like a flashlight with extra batteries,” she said.
 “Make sure they have a charger, that their phone is charged up sufficiently so if the power does go out they still have mobile access to the outside.
 Make sure you have cash because if power goes out, ATMs aren’t going to work.
 Make sure you have gas in your vehicle.”